o3de/o3de.org/content/docs/user-guide/profiling/cpu_profiling/_index.md

 There are multiple ways to capture profiling data, each with their pros and cons:

-- **Instrumentation** : You add Start/End events yourself in the code.
-It is fast, the result is clean, but it might take a few try until you are able to pinpoint the exact problematic area
+- **Instrumentation** : You add Start/End events in the code, yourself.
+It is fast, the result is clean, but it might take a few tries until you are able to pinpoint the exact problematic area.
 - **Sampling** : At specified intervals, data collection is done on your running program to know where the code is currently executed.
 Depending on the interval it can have a big performance impact.
 It is great to find right away the problematic area, but the amount of data can make it difficult to navigate
 - **Tracing** : Similar to sampling with better precision but also bigger performance impact.
 It will be refered as "Sampling" from now on as we don't need to differenciate the two for this documentation